-An employer may terminate the contract of employment for any reason and without notice during any probationary period an employee is required to undertake.
+Subject to the provision of the Employment Act, an employer may terminate the contract of employment for any reason and without notice during any probationary period an employee is required to undertake.

 Otherwise, an employee's contract of employment cannot generally be terminated by an employer unless there is a valid reason for termination connected with the ability, performance or conduct of the employee or the operational requirements of the employer's business.
-If such circumstances exist, then pursuant to the Employment Act, an employee is entitled to receive: a week's notice where the employee is paid each week;

-two weeks' notice where the employee is paid every two weeks; and one month in any other case.
+If such circumstances exist, pursuant to the Employment Act, an employee is entitled to receive: a week's notice where the employee is paid each week; two weeks' notice where the employee is paid every two weeks; and one month in any other case.